bolderbrush10/SearchlightAssault/programmer-notes.md

 - Spotlight color controlled by circuit signals

-- Activate 'infrared mode' (target vehicles / player only) by sending a signal
+- 'Infrared mode' (target vehicles / player only) activated via circuit signal

 - Think about teleporting or somehow... hiding the entities we're replacing.
   It'd be nice to not have to spawn / destroy turrets all the time just because we're boosting them.

-- Can we possibly fix copy/paste/pipette on boosted turrets?

 - Further crop the mask sprite, figure out the offset it needs

-- Maybe create a little dirt-throw effect when the control unit spawns / despawns?

 - Maybe re-render everything with some kind of smudge / blur post-processing effect (transparent pixels locked, use obj data)

 - Make a little 'dirt estucheon' for where the wires reach the ground

--- TODO Break apart into a 'boostable turrets' mod
+- Break apart into a 'boostable turrets' mod
   Let people use mod settings to control what level the boosting is How to handle recipes?
 Just a beacon to all the regular recipes, enable it with a unique range-boosting technology?
   Or just make a stand-alone version of the mod and a non-standalone version?

+- Spotlight could possibly be set to only wander a 180 degree arc around its inital placement?

 ### STRETCH Feature: Traincar

--- TODO Make a train wagon type with 2-4 searchlights mounted on it -- TODO Turret train -- put on a turret and let it wheel away
+-- TODO Make a train wagon type with 2-4 searchlights mounted on it

+-- TODO Turret train -- put on a turret and let it wheel away
         (Did no one make this already?)
         This whole idea should probably be a whole different mod...